492nd Special Operations Wing: Special operations (Operation Carpetbagger)

-Throughout 1944 the group's missions intermittently included attacks on airfields, oil refineries, seaports, and other targets in France, the Low Countries, and Germany.
+Throughout 1944 the group's missions intermittently included attacks on airfields, oil refineries, seaports, and other targets in France, the Netherlands and Germany.
 These operations continued until February 1945.
 In addition, in October 1944 the group began training for night bombardment operations.
 These operations concentrated on marshaling yards and goods depots in Germany, which the group undertook from February through March 1945.
-In September 1944 until mid winter 1945 a small Detachment of men from the group, mainly from the 856th bombardment squadron, was sent on a personnel recovery mission in Southeast France near the Swiss border to recover USAAF crews who had been interned in Switzerland that had started coming across the border into France during the Invasion of Southern France to the American Lines.
+In September 1944 until mid winter 1945 a small Detachment of men from the group, mainly from the 856th bombardment squadron, was sent on a personnel recovery mission in Southeast France near the Swiss border to recover USAAF crews who had been interned in Switzerland that had started coming across the border into France to the American Lines during the Invasion of Southern France.

 Two of the Squadrons continued night bombardment missions into 1945.
 The main OSS/Carpetbagger operations over Germany and German-occupied territory had been handed over to the 856th Bombardment Squadron from the 25th Bombardment Group, which used B-24, A-26, and British Mosquito aircraft for "Red Stocking" missions to drop leaflets, demolition equipment, and agents.
 The 856th Squadron received a Distinguished Unit Citation for operations during March and April 1945, performed at night despite adverse weather and vigorous opposition from enemy ground forces.
 It was also cited by the French government for similar operations over France in 1944.
 It flew its last Carpetbagger mission in April 1945 and then ferried personnel and equipment to and from the Continent until July.

 The group left England in July 1945 and was stationed at Kirtland Field, New Mexico in August.
 The group became a very heavy bomb group on arrival at Kirtland.
 The 492nd was programmed for Boeing B-29 Superfortress operations in the Pacific, but apparently was not equipped when Japan surrendered.
 It was inactivated on 17 October 1945.